- About Us

 Any large vehicle can pose a danger to nearby drivers, pedestrians, and bicyclists.
 Nevertheless, some types of vehicles have a higher accident rate than others.
 The following facts and figures will give you a sense of the danger:

-Large truck crashes can occur anywhere, anytime.
+Large truck crashes can occur anywhere, anytime, from Midtown and Montrose to the outer suburbs.
 Protecting yourself against danger means always being vigilant.
 Nevertheless, some places and times are more dangerous than others.
 Weekdays and nights, for example, are particularly treacherous, most likely because most truck drivers travel on business days.
 Surprisingly, rural roads seem to pose the greatest hazard, more so than even interstates.

 According to the U.S. Department of Transportation: